junxit/us-congress-bills-110/metadata.md

 - 2007-02-12 — Introduced in Senate
 - 2007-02-12 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S1854)
 - 2007-02-12 — Sponsor introductory remarks on measure.
 (CR S1854)
+- 2007-02-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-01-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 12/19/2007 without amendment.
+With written report No. 110-256.
+- 2008-01-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 12/19/2007 without amendment.
+With written report No. 110-256.
+- 2008-01-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 556.